forrest1172/CookBook/README.md

 - python3
 - flask
 ## Why not node.js?
-the webApp is hosted locally on my raspberry pi and can be accessed over the local network \n my next webapp will be made with node
+the webApp is hosted locally on my raspberry pi and can be accessed over the local network My next webapp will be made with node